Vegetarian, Vegan, and Healthy Diets Explained

-Nutrients require more thought if you select a restrictive diet or a diet focused on a narrowed-spectrum of food options.
+Nutrients require more thought if you select a restrictive diet or a diet focused on a narrower spectrum of food options.

 Theories on dietary balance are many and varied, including several, changing recommendations by the USDA.
 The USDA offered the Basic 7, the Basic 4, the Food Guide Pyramid, My Pyramid, and the current My Plate which does not address healthy fats as all the predecessors had previously.